What is a life-changing event?

 - loss of income-producing property (beyond the beneficiary’s control), and

 - loss or reduction of pension income (plan failure or termination, or scheduled cessation)

 - employer settlement payment (as a result of an employer or former employer’s closure, bankruptcy, or reorganization)

-If such an event significantly reduces income, the beneficiary can file a notice with the Social Security Administration to seek a reduction in the Part B premium.
+If such an event significantly reduces income, the beneficiary can file a notice with the Social Security Administration to seek a reduction in the Part B and Part D premiums.